-Extent of debt Exceptional Access? problem 2003 policy 2010 policy 2016 policy Debt deemed sustainable with high probability Yes Yes Yes Debt deemed sustainable, but not with high probability No, except possibly in conjunction with a debt No, except in cases or high risk of international systemic spillover effects OR possibly in conjunction with a debt restructuring No, unless non- IMF creditor exposure is maintained through a maturity extension of private claims and/or via additional official financing Debt deemed unsustainable restructuring No, except possibly in conjunction with a debt restructuring No, except in conjunction with a "definitive" debt restructuring and/or sufficiently concessional official financing and for low-income countries in 2013 (IMF 2013a; 2013b).
-10 As a result, the debt sustainability verdict of the IMF has become more transparent, and the amount of discretion exercised by the Fund in reaching its verdict was significantly reduced.
-This should make the policy more effective as a commitment device both vis-à-vis the IMF staff and vis-à-vis the IMF's shareholders.
+Extent of debt Exceptional Access? problem 2003 policy 2010 policy 2016 policy Debt deemed sustainable with high probability Yes Yes Yes Debt deemed sustainable, but not with high probability No, except possibly in conjunction with a debt No, except in cases or high risk of international systemic spillover effects OR possibly in conjunction with a debt restructuring No, unless non- IMF creditor exposure is maintained through a maturity extension of private claims and/or via additional official financing Debt deemed unsustainable restructuring No, except possibly in conjunction with a debt restructuring No, except in conjunction with a "definitive" debt restructuring and/or sufficiently concessional official financing

-$\it Data\ sources:$ For the 2003 policy, IMF (2002a; 2003a; 2003e; and 2004b).
-For the 2010 policy, IMF (2010a; 2015a; 2016b; and 2016c).
+Data sources: For the 2003 policy, IMF (2002a; 2003a; 2003e; and 2004b).
+For the 2010 policy, IMF (2010).
+For the 2016 policy, IMF (2014a; 2015a; 2016b; and 2016c).
 See also Schadler (2016).